vtexdocs/dev-portal-content/docs/guides/Getting Started/getting-started/getting-started-authentication.md

 --header 'Content-Type: application/json'
 ```

->ℹ️ According to the [W3C definition of Message Headers in HTTP requests](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), header names are case-insensitive. `X-VTEX-API-AppKey`, `x-vtex-api-appkey` or any other variation in the authentication headers will work the same way.
+> ℹ️️ According to the [W3C definition of Message Headers in HTTP requests](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), header names are case-insensitive. `X-VTEX-API-AppKey`, `x-vtex-api-appkey` or any other variation in the authentication headers will work the same way.

 ### User token